arosbio/cpsign/README.md

 ```
 java -jar <path-to-jar> <arguments>
 ```
-Which also supports adding any releavant JVM parameters.
+Which supports adding any relevant JVM parameters.
 For Unix-based platforms the JAR supports running it as an executable file, but GitHub strips execute-privileges from the file when downloading it.
 If the user adds execute privilege (e.g., `"chmod +x <file>"`) then CPSign can be run using;
 ```
 ./<path-to-jar> <arguments>
 ```

 Working with CPSign from the CLI the general workflow is running the following programs: `precompute`, `train`, `test`/`validate`, with the optional step of performing hyper-parameter tuning using either `tune-scorer` or `tune`.
-More information is found on the [CPSign web-page](https://arosbio.com/cpsign/docs/latest/).
+More information is found on the [CPSign readthedocs](https://cpsign.readthedocs.io/).